 Vodafone is the last of the three major telcos to offer an annual phone upgrade option.
 Here’s the details you need to know if you’re interested in a new phone from Vodafone every year.

-Vodafone is the last of the major three network telcos to offer a deal that allows you to trade in your existing handset for a new one after only 12 months on a 24 month contract.
+Vodafone was the last of the major three network telcos to offer a deal that allows you to trade in your existing handset for a new one after only 12 months on a 24 month contract.
 Telstra has offered its New Phone Feeling deal for some years now, and Optus joined it with its New Phone Trade Up deal back in March.

 How much does New Phone Every Year cost?

 Like other telcos, if you opt to take up the New Phone Every Year offer, there’s a flat administrative fee to pay irrespective of any other costs.
 In Vodafone’s case it’s a set $149 fee, which is the same price Telstra charges for its New Phone Feeling upgrade offer, but higher than the $99 Optus charges for its New Phone Trade Up option.

 When you opt to take up New Phone Every Year and pay your fee, your existing contract is effectively terminated and you sign up for a new two year contract at the prevailing rates with your new handset.

-Vodafone’s New Phone Every Year applies to any plan signed up for since 2 September 2016 and before 15 August 2017, so if you signed with Vodafone prior to that date you are not eligible for this deal.
+Vodafone’s New Phone Every Year applies to any plan signed up for since 2 September 2016 and before 15 August 2017, so if you signed with Vodafone prior to or after that period you are not eligible for this deal.

 What happened to my existing phone?

 In order to take advantage of the New Phone Every Year deal, you’ve got to trade in your existing handset, which must be in good working order.
 Vodafone defines these criteria as follows:

 - The phone needs to be turned on and off.